jbzfn/dyslexic-subs-youtube/README.md

 # dyslexic-subs-youtube
 ### Youtube captions for Dyslexic people.
-Extension that replaces the default youtube caption font for the OpenDyslexic3 font.
+Extension that replaces the default Youtube caption font for the OpenDyslexic3 font.